stefboerrigter/qtbase/README.md

     * Example: `addr=0.0.0.0` listens on all interfaces
     * Default: `addr=127.0.0.1`
   * `mode=<str>` One of `websocket` or `raw`.
-Use `websocket` to connect with a browser-based HTML5 VNC viewer.
-The default is `raw`, which requires a regular VNC client like _vncviewer_ or _Chicken of the VNC_.
+Use `websocket` to connect with a browser-based HTML5 VNC viewer, or `raw` to use a regular VNC client like _vncviewer_ or _Chicken of the VNC_.
+    * Default: `mode=websocket`
   * `viewer=<URL>` Sets the location of the HTML5 VNC viewer.
+In `websocket` mode, any regular HTTP request to the listening port will be issued an HTTP redirect to the viewer URL, appended with a hash fragment containing host and port parameters.
 Websocket requests from other origins are rejected.
 Note that the colon needs to be URL-encoded since Qt uses it as an option separator.
 Websocket requests from origins other than the viewer will be rejected.
     * Default: `viewer=http%3A//pigshell.github.io/noVNC/qtvnc.html`
   * `maximize=<bool>` Maximize first window.
+Without this option, apps which don't maximize themselves usually occupy a small window at the top left of the frame buffer.
     * Default: `maximize=true`

 ## Gotchas